-In the world of Avatar: The Last Airbender civilization is split divided amongst four nations.
+In the world of Avatar: The Last Airbender civilization is divided into four separate nations.
 Named after the elements, the four nations are the Air Nomads, Earth Kingdom, Fire Nation, and the Water Tribes.
 In each nation, only a select few people known as the “Benders” can use their nation’s element by using the regional martial arts and their telekinetic powers.
 The only user capable of using all four elements is the “Avatar”.

 Aang is the latest Avatar of the air nomads.
 After sleeping for 100 years in the ‘Avatar State’, Aang is awoken by Katara and Sokka of the Water Tribe.
 Learning of the war ravaging the world by the Fire Nation, Aang with the help of his new friends must master the abilities of the remaining elements so he can bring harmony amongst the nations.

 Who is in the cast of Avatar: The Last Airbender?